kuzudb/kuzu-blog/src/content/post/2025-06-09-entity-resolved-knowledge-graphs.md

 ```

 Using this approach, we can bring in large amounts of data via Polars transformations
 to build the graph in Kuzu.
-For this sample dataset, we obtain the following graph around the vicinity of the entity
+For this sample dataset, we can visualize nodes[^6] around the vicinity of the entity
 "Abassin Badshah":

 ```cypher